Pristimantis mutabilis: Description

-Males measure about 17 mm and females 21–23 mm in snout–vent length.
-In life, males have light brown to pale greyish green dorsum, with bright green marks and grey to dark brown chevrons, outlined by thin cream or white line, with orange dorsolateral folds.
-The belly is pale grey to brown with darker, diffuse spots, and few small white spots.
+Males of Pristimantis mutabilis measure about 17 mm and females 21–23 mm in snout-to-vent length (SVL).
+In life, males have a light brown to pale greyish green dorsum, with bright green marks and grey to dark brown chevrons, outlined by thin cream or white lines, with orange dorsolateral folds.
+The belly is pale grey to brown with darker diffuse spots, and few small white spots.
 Females have red flash coloration.

 Habitat and conservation

-The species' habitat is arboreal and it is known from both primary and secondary Andean forests at elevations of 1850–2063 m above sea level.
+The habitat of Pristimantis mutabilis is arboreal, and it is known from both primary and secondary Andean forests at elevations of 1850–2063 m above sea level.

-Pristimantis mutabilis is only known from three sites in two separate reserves.
+P. mutabilis is only known from three sites in two separate reserves.
 Based on the vocalizations during the night, it is abundant, but it is difficult to see because of its arboreal habits.
 However, the known subpopulations are separated by a dispersal barrier (the dry valley of the Guayllabamba River), and the general area is suffering from habitat destruction and fragmentation.
-Chytridiomycosis might also be a threat.
+Chytridiomycosis may also be a threat.